Real, Unbiased Damsel In Defense Review from an Ex-MLMer

 - There’s even a backpack with a bulletproof panel, just in case you want protection against firearms in a mass-shooting scenario.
 Sad but true.

-- On the softer side of things, there are various concealed carry cases and RFID wallets, as well as children’s books with pro-safety morals.
+- On the softer side of things, there are various concealed carry cases and RFID wallets, the Road Trip emergency auto tool and LED flashlight, and the Safe Hearts family education series of children’s books with pro-safety morals.

 - Some areas will even offer “Warrior Workshops” where women can “learn the latest in self-defense moves with the Damsel in Defense items and develop a Warrior Mindset.
 Hands-on training, see the new Damsel items and learn about situational awareness” presumably taught by qualified instructors.